Gaëtan Dugas

-In March 1984, a Centers for Disease Control and Prevention (CDC) study tracked the sexual liaisons and practices of some gay and bisexual men, especially in California and New York.
-Dugas was code-named "Patient O" (meaning "o"ut of state) to indicate his role in a particular cluster of 40 AIDS cases in the United States.
-A 1987 non-fiction book about the epidemic, And the Band Played On, chose to use the term "Patient Zero" and put significant focus on Dugas; from this, media outlets further misinterpreted and extrapolated the information from this relatively small study to mean that he introduced AIDS to the United States, although the study itself made no such claim.
-Later, as the misinterpretation persisted, scientists performed a genetic analysis of stored blood samples, bolstered by historical detective work, to specifically confirm that Dugas did not bring HIV to the United States and was not Patient Zero.
+Gaëtan Dugas ([ɡaetɑ̃ dyɡa]; February 20, 1952 – March 30, 1984) was a Canadian flight attendant claimed to be "patient zero" during the AIDS epidemic, popularized notably by Randy Shilts's 1987 book And the Band Played On.
+The claim has been refuted through subsequent scientific scrutiny.
+Genetic analysis later determined that several thousand gay men already had HIV in the United States prior to Dugas' own infection.

 Dugas worked as a flight attendant for Air Canada and died in Quebec City in March 1984 as a result of kidney failure caused by AIDS-related infections.
+In March 1984, a study tracked Dugas, along with other gay and bisexual men, to indicate his role in a particular cluster of 40 AIDS cases in the United States.
+He was named "Patient O" with "O" standing for "Out-of-California", however And the Band Played On later used the term "Patient 0" standing for "zero" and put significant media focus on Dugas.
+A 2016 study confirmed that Dugas did not bring HIV to the United States, and he was not Patient Zero, via genetic analysis of stored blood samples, supported by historical detective work.

 1984 cluster study

-A study published in The American Journal of Medicine in 1984 titled Cluster of Cases of the Acquired Immune Deficiency Syndrome examined the sexual contacts of gay men infected with AIDS to determine if their histories were consistent with the hypothesis that AIDS was caused by an infectious agent.
+A Centers for Disease Control and Prevention (CDC) study published in The American Journal of Medicine in 1984 titled Cluster of Cases of the Acquired Immune Deficiency Syndrome examined the sexual contacts of gay men infected with AIDS to determine if their histories were consistent with the hypothesis that AIDS was caused by an infectious agent.
 A graph included with the paper traced the sequence of infection among 40 men and labelled one of the nodes as "Patient 0" (with other nodes including the place of residence and a number indicating the sequence in which they developed AIDS symptoms, such as "NY 14").
 The paper later stated:

 The researchers later stated they had originally intended to designate Dugas as "Patient O", with "O" standing for "Out-of-California" but at some point it was changed to a "0".